MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-powershell-plan-offer.md

 After you create an offer, users need a subscription to that offer before they can use it.
 There are two ways that users can subscribe to an offer:

 * As a cloud operator, you can create a subscription for a user.
 Subscriptions you create can be for both public and private offers.
-* As a tenant user, you can subscribe to a public offer.
+* As a user, you can subscribe to a public offer.

 To create a subscription for a user as a cloud operator, use [New-AzsUserSubscription](/powershell/module/azs.subscriptions.admin/new-azsusersubscription).